Ankit-4-code/Music_Genre_Classification/README.md

 ## Colab Notebook
 The `Notebook` folder contains a Google Colab notebook that illustrates the entire process of the project, from data analysis to model training, model evaluation and model saving for local use later.

+## About the data
+The [GTZAN dataset](https://www.kaggle.com/datasets/andradaolteanu/gtzan-dataset-music-genre-classification) has been used to train these models.
+Although with features extraction, a custom dataset has been made for model training.
+Initial model is trained on 2000 samples for 10 genres.
+So, 200 samples per genre.<br>Here is the link for the [GTZAN dataset](https://drive.google.com/drive/folders/1yRfvQUQNhuSfFcPqCUxYn4KHtSTqtu4z?usp=drive_link) as the kaggle dataset had one corrupted file jazz.00054.wav at the time of testing.

 ### Features of the Notebook
 - **Audio Data Analysis:** The notebook begins with an analysis of the audio data, explaining the characteristics and peculiarities of audio data in the context of machine learning.
 - **Feature Extraction:** Details the process of extracting meaningful features from raw audio data which are crucial for training the models.